Depositions in Criminal Cases: Tips for Victims and Witnesses

-If you are a witness or victim in a criminal case, and you will not be testifying at the trial or you refuse to discuss the case with the prosecuting attorney or defense attorney, that attorney can ask the court to order you to sit for a deposition and bring specific things to the deposition.
+If you will not testify at trial or you refuse to discuss the case with the prosecutor attorney or defense attorney, that attorney can ask the court to order you to sit for a deposition.
+They can also ask the judge to order you to bring specific things to the deposition.
 The lawyer must show both of these things:

 Your testimony is important to the case.

 Taking your deposition will prevent a failure of justice.

 Does the judge have to grant the order?

 No. The judge may not order your deposition if both these are true: